 We love hydrangeas in our area, so chances are pretty good that a hydrangea of one species or another is blooming in your garden.
 What makes hydrangeas so popular is their beauty—those big, beautiful white, blue, pink and dusty pink blooms–and easy maintenance.

 Sometimes, however, it’s confusing as to when (or even if) you should prune your hydrangea shrub.
 The timing depends on whether it’s old growth or new growth.
-Now is the perfect time for pruning your new growth hydrangeas.
+Fall is the perfect time for pruning your new growth hydrangeas.
 Wondering what a new growth hydrangea is?

 New Growth vs Old Growth Hydrangeas